 The Dutchess County Transportation Council (DCTC) serves as the designated Metropolitan Planning Organization (MPO) for Dutchess County.
-Federal statutes require that urbanized areas with over 50,000 people be represented by an MPO.
-The primary mission of an MPO is to ensure that federal transportation funds are committed through a locally driven, comprehensive planning process.
-Since 1982, we have provided a forum for state and local government to solve transportation issues and reach consensus on federally-supported transportation plans and projects in Dutchess County and across the Mid-Hudson Valley.
+Federal statutes require that urban areas with over 50,000 people be represented by an MPO.
+An MPO ensures that federal transportation funds are committed through a locally driven, comprehensive planning process.
+Since 1982, we have served that function, providing a forum for state and local government to solve transportation issues and reach consensus on federally-supported transportation plans and projects in Dutchess County and the Mid-Hudson Valley.

 How to Get Involved